sarahyahia/Front-End-VideoStreaming/README.md

 # Front-End-VideoStreaming

+You can see the deployment for it here : https://videostreamings.netlify.app/

-!!You must open it with Live Server
+if you want to clone it to your device and open it You must open it with Live Server

-Team 5-B:
+Team Who work on this project:
     1.Ahmed Samir
     2.Abd-Allah El-Mesery
     3.Sarah Yahia